rocher-ros/new_website/content/publication/metregimes_LO2020/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 [image]
   # Caption (optional)
-  caption = "The Kuparuk River meandering through the north slope in Alaska towards the Arctic Ocean, under the midnight sun"
+  caption = "The stream M2 during October.
+Plants are asleep but stream is at its productivity peak (Photo: Maria Myrstener)"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight